CocktailJS/cocktailjs.github.io/_posts/blog/2013-10-11-eventemitter-as-delegate.md

 ##Using Traits to share delegation code
-All of the above applies to any class created with cocktailJS.
+All of the above applies to any class created with CocktailJS.
 But, we have another mechanism that helps when we want to reuse code. **Traits**.

 Extracting all that code that we want to share into a Trait will be very easy: We just want to have -in this case- `on` and `emit` methods, so our Trait will be defining only those two: